Pollybs/ab_test_data_results_tableau/README.md

 <a href="https://github.com/Pollybs/ab-test-vanguard-tableau-viz/blob/main/Presentation_Vanguard%20A_B_test.pdf"> Final Presentation </a>

-This project used a fictitious data set from an A/B test.
-The dataset was cleaned and manipulated using Python.
-The data was then connected to Tableau Desktop to analyze and display the results of the A/B test on dashboards and in a Tableau Story.
+This project involved analyzing a fictitious dataset from an A/B test using Python and Tableau.
+The dataset was cleaned and manipulated using Python, and then connected to Tableau Desktop for visual analysis.
+The results of the A/B test were displayed on interactive dashboards and presented in a Tableau Story, providing valuable insights into user behavior and preferences.
+The project aimed to demonstrate proficiency in data cleaning, manipulation, and visualization, as well as the ability to effectively communicate findings to stakeholders.

 <h2>Vanguard A/B Test</h2>